Home › Blog › Project Management › Top 19 Project Management Charts for Planning, Tracking & Reporting

 Cons:

-• Requires project management software and some expertise to create and interpret
+• Requires specialized knowledge to create and interpret

 (Image source: Microsoft)